Carlos Ghosn's accused escape plotters ask U.S. Supreme Court to delay extradition to Japan | Law-Order

 Carlos Ghosn's accused escape plotters ask U.S. Supreme Court to delay extradition to Japan

 The Taylor's lawyers in a late Thursday filing reiterated arguments that their clients could not be prosecuted in Japan for helping someone "bail jump" and that, if extradited, they faced the prospect of relentless interrogations and torture.
-The attorneys made the request after a federal appeals court in Boston declined on Thursday to issue an order that would prevent the Taylors' extradition while they appealed lower court rulings.
+A federal appeals court in Boston declined earlier Thursday to issue an order preventing the Taylors' extradition while they appealed lower-court rulings.
 The U.S. State Department approved their extradition in October.

-"The very least the U.S. courts owe the petitioners is a full chance to litigate these issues, including exercising their appellate rights, before they are consigned to the fate that awaits them at the hands of the Japanese government," the Taylors' lawyers wrote.
-The U.S. Justice Department did not immediately respond to a request for comment.
+"The very least the U.S. courts owe the petitioners is a full chance to litigate these issues, including exercising their appellate rights, before they are consigned to the fate that awaits them at the hands of the Japanese government," defense lawyers wrote.
+The U.S. Justice Department had said the men could be turned over to Japan as early as Friday.
+But U.S. authorities now say the hand off will not happen while their request to the Supreme Court is pending, said defense lawyer Paul Kelly.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)